a-orangetree/College_Football_Scrape/README.md

 **Source Script:** PushToTeamSplits.py

+**Note:** This table is currently not populating certain data for games played at a Neutral site.

 ###TeamStatistics Table
 This table provides summary statistics of each school's performance in a given year broken out by Offense and Defense.
 Compared to the TeamSplits table, this table provides a higher level of aggregation.